Our daily lives are inundated with choices.

 I consider this work to be part midwife and part divine party coordinator.
 Support staff.
 Hype man.
 Guide.
 Intuit.
 Healer.
 Holder of the unholdable and lover of the unlovable.

-I work with women who are ready to take responsibility for their lives, and begin the process of fully accepting themselves, allowing themselves to become the person that they were born to be.
+I work with women who are ready to take responsibility for their lives and give themselves permission to become the people that they were born to be.